JSDevCode/report-json-server/README.md

 ## Example Data

 The `db.json` file contains a sample collection like the one below.
-You can create the data manually in the `db.json` file, or use Postman to POST new data and watch it appear in the file with JSON-server–generated IDs:
+You can create the data manually in the `db.json` file, or use tools like Postman to POST new data and watch it appear in the file with JSON-server–generated IDs:

 ```